DavidPal/whitespace-format/README.md

        --remove-trailing-whitespace \
        *.py *.c *.h *.java *.go *.md *.json *.tex *.csv
 ```
-This is a command could be used as validation step before checking the source files into a version control system.
+This command could be used as validation step before checking the source files
-The command outputs non-zero exit code if any of the files would be formatted.
+into a version control system.
+The command outputs non-zero exit code if any
+of the files would be formatted.

 ### Handling empty files

-There are separate options for handling empty files and files consisting of whitespace characters only.
+There are separate options for handling empty files and files consisting of
+whitespace characters only:

 * `--normalize-empty-files MODE`
 * `--normalize-whitespace-only-files MODE`

-These files can be replaced by zero-byte files, or files consisting of single end of line marker, depending on
+These files can be replaced by zero-byte files, or files consisting of single
-the `MODE`:
+end of line marker, depending on the `MODE`:

 * `ignore` -- Leave the file as is.
 * `empty` -- Replace the file with an empty file.
-* `one-line-linux` -- Replace each file with a file consisting of single byte `\\n`.
+* `one-line-linux` -- Replace each file with a file consisting of single byte `\n`.
-* `one-line-mac` -- Replace each file with a file consisting of single byte `\\r`.
+* `one-line-mac` -- Replace each file with a file consisting of single byte `\r`.
-* `one-line-windows` -- Replace each file with a file consisting of two bytes `\\r\\n`.
+* `one-line-windows` -- Replace each file with a file consisting of two bytes `\r\n`.

-If `--normalize-whitespace-only-files` is set to value other than `ignore`,
+If `--normalize-whitespace-only-files` is set to value other than `ignore`, it
-it overrides `--normalize-empty-files setting` so that formatting is idempotent, i.e.,
+overrides `--normalize-empty-files setting` so that formatting is idempotent,
-running the same settings multiple times does not change the result.
+i.e., running the same settings multiple times does not change the result.

 ### Handling special characters

-Tabs can be replaced with spaces by passing the options `--replace-tabs-with-spaces N`
+Tabs can be replaced with spaces by passing the options
-where is `N` is the number of spaces.
-If `N` is negative, tabs are not replaced.
+`--replace-tabs-with-spaces N` where is `N` is the number of spaces.
+If `N` is
+negative, tabs are not replaced.

-Non-standard whitespace characters (`\v` and `\f`) can be replaced by spaces or removed with the option
+Non-standard whitespace characters (`\v` and `\f`) can be replaced by spaces or
-`--normalize-non-standard-whitespace MODE` where `MODE` either `replace`, `remove`, or `ignore`.
+removed with the option `--normalize-non-standard-whitespace MODE` where `MODE`
+either `replace`, `remove`, or `ignore`.

 ## MacOS development setup